spejamchr/cfg/README.md

 - [`übersicht`](http://tracesof.net/uebersicht/): Keep an eye on what is happening on your machine and in the World
 - [`visual-studio-code`](https://code.visualstudio.com/): Open-source code editor
 - [`zoom`](https://www.zoom.us/): Video communication and virtual meeting platform

-Other:

-- [`tinty`](https://github.com/tinted-theming/tinty): A base16 and base24 color scheme manager
-  - Installed with `cargo` for now.
-As of 2024-08-31 the `brew` package is outdated.
-Need version 0.29.0.

 ### Debugging